 How far you pull the toggle will change every time.
-Blend if is a very visual tool with no magic settings.
+Blend If is a very visual tool with no magic settings.
 Just slide until it feels right.

-There's still quite a bit of fringe leftover.
+There's still quite a bit of fringe left over.
 To fix that, let's add an Inner Glow layer style.

 But, if you try to do that now, the glow will appear on the natural edge of the image.
 The pixels are still there; they're just transparent.
 So let's right-click > Convert to Smart Object.
-The Smart Object will treat the transparent pixels as deleted pixels.
+The Smart Object will treat the Photoshop transparent pixels as deleted pixels.

 And now we can add that Inner Glow to remove those edges.

 You can follow the same process with images on white backgrounds, only adjust the right-side toggles instead.